PeerStackLabs/novic/TESTING_CHECKLIST.md

 **Expected Output:**
 ```
 Compiled successfully!
-You can now view kmec-donation-frontend in the browser.
+You can now view novic-foundation-frontend in the browser.
 Local: http://localhost:3000
 ```